 Checking The Status

-- Select an option from the dropdown menu.
+- Select an option from the dropdown menu to filter results.

 Customising The View